-- based on sufficient legal foundations;

-- in the public interest;

-- compliant with the principle of proportionality;
+- · based on sufficient legal foundations; - in the public interest; - compliant with the principle of proportionality; and - the only (reasonable) way in which the relevant planning goals can be achieved.

-and

-- unable to be achieved by other reasonable means.

 In addition, full compensation has to be made.

 8.6 Common Financing Sources and Typical Structures